-Mr Gunness: They withdrew their money because they knew in advance, they are one who was given a rider even though he was a simple Minister...
+Mr Gunness: They withdrew their money because they knew in advance, they are one who was given a rider, he was a simple Minister, he was given rider...

 The Deputy Prime Minister: For pension!

 Mr Gunness: For pension, obviously!
 The Heritage City, yesterday, Mr Bhadain, the